eurocat2k/c_ring_buffer/README_ringbuffer_v2.md

 ### About test program of the version #2
 0. Create a circular buffer object - with its buffer as well - on the heap (size: 16 octets).
-1. Push 5 characters into the buffer: 'A'..'E'.
+1. Push 5 characters into the buffer: *'A'..'E'*.
 Display buffer's attributes and contents.
 2. Pop off 2 characters and print buffer.
 3. Push 5 characters into buffer and print.
 4. Pop off 2 characters then print.